 OCCO’s media pipeline is quite flexible and there are many options to choose from, its really up to the owner of OCCO to decide which modality to use.

-A. On the surface, the difference may seem obvious: OCCO is fully autonomous, does not require any screens to be touched, it does not matter where and how people are positioned – as long as folks are willing to be in a picture –they will.
+OCCO is a photographer robot.
+Its just different from a photobooth.
+Some people call it a robotic photobooth or a robot booth, or a selfie robot, but at the end of the day – if you define a photobooth as “a device that lets users have fun in front of a camera”, in our experience, nothing compares to OCCO in terms of engagement, interaction quality and just plain fun.
+Of course the robot can do everything that a traditional photobooth can do, but there is much more!
+OCCO frames and takes pictures all by itself.
+It senses the environment and engages users proactively.
+It is fully autonomous, does not require any screens to be touched, it does not matter where and how people are positioned – as long as folks are willing to be in a picture –they will.
 There is no need to direct people to sit or stand in a specific spot.
 Even small children will be properly framed and photographed (kids absolutely LOVE playing with OCCO).
 But there are also deeper differences that completely change the user experience.
 OCCO is everyone’s personal cameraman.
-It creates a red carpet experience, which photbooths simply can not.
-OCCO is best capturing people in their natural environment, which is one of the reasons why unlike most photobooths – OCCO shines best when facing away from the wall, not towards it.
+It creates a red carpet experience, which photobooths simply can not.
+OCCO is best at capturing people in their natural environment, which is one of the reasons why unlike most photobooths – OCCO shines best when facing away from the wall, not towards it.
 Since OCCO engages people autonomously, it does not require an attendant.
 Indeed, its best to make sure there is no human “in charge” of the robot.
 Even the most cheerful and professional attendant may create a barrier for some people to have fun.

-A. OCCO is just different.
+OCCO is a robot photographer.
+It is always cheerful, happy to work 24/7 and repeat the same task over, and over again.
+200 step and repeat customers per hour?
+Not a problem!
+Crazy chase games with kids?
+Anytime!
 Since there is no person behind the camera, guests do not feel as intimidated or shy as they often do when there is a serious Pro photographer at work.
 People get creative, make OCCO take action shots, pose for glamour portraits, make large group portraits at different distances from the device, and simply play to their heart’s desire.
-They know that machines are infinitely patient and never judgmental.